 Root canal therapy can save your tooth when it becomes inflamed or infected at the pulp.
-At Fresh Smiles Implant & Cosmetic Dentistry, serving the residents of Des Moines, Kent and Federal Way, Washington, and surrounding areas, Dr. Do and the Fresh Smiles team can determine if this endodontic treatment can restore your tooth’s normal function.
+At Fresh Smiles Implant & Cosmetic Dentistry, serving the residents of Des Moines, Kent and Federal Way, Washington, and surrounding areas, Dr. Tracy and the Fresh Smiles team can determine if this endodontic treatment can restore your tooth’s normal function.

 A root canal replaces infected or inflamed pulp inside a tooth.
 The pulp exists under the hard layers of enamel and dentin and contains nerves, blood vessels, and connective tissue.
 Once your tooth is fully formed, it can live without the pulp, because the tissue surrounding it provides nourishment.